Elijahjoe12/Movie-recommendation-system/README.md

 # Movie-recommendation-system
 Movie Recommendation System
-A system that recommends movies based on what the user loves.
+A system that recommends movies based on what the user loves using a dataset containing popular movies